urbit/urbit.org-reloaded/content/docs/glossary/reset.md

 Factory resets are always initiated by the user, frequently in response to a connectivity error.
 The easiest way to do this is with [Bridge](/docs/glossary/bridge).
-There are two types of factory resets: changing networking keys, and changing the Urbit ID ownership address.
+The option to perform a factory reset is given when changing the networking keys, and when transferring the Urbit ID to a new ownership address.

 Historically, there were also "network resets", which happened when a major Arvo revision that could not be implemented via an [OTA update](/docs/glossary/ota-updates)